turbot/guardrails-docs/docs/reference/glossary/index.md

 **Template:** Primarily written in Jinja2/Nunjucks for calculated policies and notifications, templates support complex logic and data manipulation.
 Other types of templates include Terraform templates for infrastructure as code and JSON/YAML templates for configurations.

-**Turbot:** Acts as a singleton root resource in a Workspace for the Resource and Policy Hierarchies.
+**Turbot Resource:** Acts as a singleton root resource in a Workspace for the Resource and Policy Hierarchies.
 Policy Settings made here will apply to the entire Resource Hierarchy.
 Commonly referred to as the Turbot Level of a workspace.

 **Turbot Guardrails Enterprise (TE):** The application layer of a Turbot Guardrails Enterprise deployment.
 Relies on the Turbot Guardrails Database and Foundation products.